TLS Courses

 This course studies the complex medical, social, legal, and ethical issues raised by topics such as: abortion, embryonic research, IVF, infanticide, and euthanasia.
 The course includes a survey of U.S. Supreme Court and other U.S. and international judicial decisions pertaining to these issues.
 Delivery mode: Traditional graduate, online, and accelerated.

-MLS 913 The Rights of Vulnerable Persons: Women, Children and the Impoverished - 3 Hours
+MLS 913 The Rights of Vulnerable Persons - 3 Hours

 MLS 914 The Rights of Minorities - 3 Hours

-This course surveys international and regional efforts to articulate and protect the human rights of ethnic, racial, religious, linguistic, and national minorities, persons with disabilities, and indigenous groups.
-Related issues such as identity, autonomy, self-determination, xenophobia, nationalism, and racism will be addressed.
+This course surveys international and regional efforts to articulate and protect the human rights of ethnic, racial, religious, linguistic, and national minorities; persons with disabilities; and indigenous groups.
+Related issues such as identity, autonomy, self-determination, xenophobia, nationalism, and racism are addressed.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 923 Introduction to International Human Rights Law - 3 Hours